 - Do I need to know what job I want before I start?

 No, it is quite common for MBA students to go through a "discovery period" during their first semester.
 In addition to your core courses, you'll have the opportunity to sit in on company presentations, talk to second-year students, and work with career advisors to help you make your decision.

 - Do I have to declare a concentration?

-Students do not declare a concentration area, but are able to customize their curriculum by choosing electives in one academic area or from multiple areas within the Scheller College of Business.
+Concentrations are optional.
+You also have the flexibility to take electives in any combination of areas to meet your goals.
+View electives and concentrations.
 Students who are undecided about a focus area find that completing the core courses helps them to identify their passion.